keptn-workshops/getting-started/README.md

 kubectl apply -f https://raw.githubusercontent.com/keptn-contrib/dynatrace-service/0.6.0/deploy/manifests/dynatrace-service/dynatrace-service.yaml
 ```

-When the service has been created, wait until the `dynatrace-sercvice` pod in the `keptn` namespace has the status `Running`:
+When the service has been created, wait until the `dynatrace-service` pod in the `keptn` namespace has the status `Running`:

 ```
 $ kubectl get pods -n keptn -w |grep dynatrace